 We pray that love would be the defining characteristic of our adult children’s lives (1 John 4:11-12).
 That they would love God with all their heart and soul and mind and strength, and would love their neighbors as they love themselves (Mark 12:30-31).
 We pray that Jesus would give them a heart wholly sold out to Him (1 Thessalonians 5:23).
 That He would help them to follow in His footsteps and learn to forgive (Ephesians 4:32).
 That He would enable them to love their enemies.
 To pray earnestly for for those who persecute or despitefully use them (Luke 6:27-28).
 That He would also teach them — just as importantly — to love those people who irritate, annoy, or rub them the wrong way (Ephesians 4:2).

 T is for Testimony

 We pray that our grown children will glorify God in everything they do (1 Corinthians 10:31).
 That they’ll value a good name above great riches (Proverbs 22:1).
 Renounce pride and hypocrisy and demonstrate the same virtue and moral strength of character in their private lives as they wish to be known for in public (1 Peter 2:1).
-That they’ll be quick to confess and repent of sin (1 John 1:9), acknowledging their utter dependence upon God for grace, mercy, strength, and endurance to stay the course (Hebrews 4:16).
+That they’ll be quick to confess and repent of sin (1 John 1:9).
+And will acknowledge their utter dependence upon God for grace, mercy, strength, and endurance to stay the course (Hebrews 4:16).
 That they would never fail to give all praise and glory and honor to Him (Jude 1:24-25).
 That their lives will continually point others to Jesus (2 Corinthians 5:15).